devchallenges-io/curriculum/1-fundamentals/5-hosting/1-free-hosting-web-projects.md

 - **Vercel vs. GitHub Pages**: While both offer free hosting, Vercel's free plan includes additional features like SSL (Secure Sockets Layer) and automatic HTTPS (Hypertext Transfer Protocol Secure) which may require extra setup on GitHub Pages.
 Additionally, Vercel's support for serverless functions gives it an advantage for projects that require dynamic backend capabilities.
 - **Vercel vs. Netlify**: Netlify is another popular choice for Jamstack hosting.
 Both Vercel and Netlify have similar core features such as seamless Git integration and global CDN.
 However, Vercel's strong integration with Next.js makes it a preferred option for Next.js projects.
-- **Vercel vs. Firebase Hosting**: Firebase Hosting is known for its ease of use and real-time database capabilities.
-If you're building a web app that requires real-time updates, Firebase Hosting might be a better fit.
-On the other hand, Vercel's focus on static site generation and serverless functions makes it ideal for content-driven websites or blogs.

 Whether you're launching a simple static site or need more advanced backend functionality without the hassle of managing servers, Vercel provides an environment that can adapt to your project's evolving needs.